Scale patterns are an essential guitar technique that builds chops, expands fretboard knowledge, and gives you inspiration in your guitar solos.

-  In the next four scale patterns, you’ll work on applying triads to your major scale practice routine.
+In the next four scale patterns, you work on applying triads to your major scale practice routine.

-When working on diatonic triads through any scale, you’re playing two skps in a row with each triad.
+When working on diatonic triads through any scale, you play two skips in a row.

-Doing so will challenge both your picking and fretting hands in your studies.
+Doing so will challenge both your picking and fretting hands.

-Because of this, triads through scales is one of the best guitar techniques that you can use to build coordination between both hands in the practice room.
+Because of this, triads through scales is one of the best techniques to build coordination between both hands.

 Work each pattern separately at first.

-Then, when you’re ready, begin to play them back to back as you review and expand these patterns in your study of these important guitar techniques.
+Then, play them back to back as you expand your study of these important guitar techniques.

 Diatonic Triads Pattern 1

-Here’s the ascending triads version of the pattern to apply to your scale practice.
+Here’s the ascending triads version of the pattern.

-As you can see, because this is a three-note pattern, and you want to run it from each note in the scale, it’s longer than the patterns you’ve studied up to this point.
+Because this is a three-note pattern, it’s longer than the patterns you’ve studied before.

-This’ll help with building endurance as well as technique in your studies, especially when playing two or more of these variations back to back.
+This builds endurance as well as technique, especially when playing two or more variations back to back.